jea68/Youtube-Clone/README.md

 # YouTube-Clone Project
-Built a skeleton of the Youtube web app where you can List videos, Watch a video, Sign in/out, Upload a video and Watch the transcoded video.
+Built a skeleton of the YouTube web app where you can List videos, Watch a video, Sign in/out, Upload a video and Watch the transcoded video.
+I initiated the project to enhance my full-stack development skills by integrating backend knowledge with frontend technologies.

+Technologies: Node.js, TypeScript, Next.js, HTML, CSS, Firebase, Google Cloud Platform (GCP), FFMPEG.
 ## Architecture
-The app has the following architecture:

 <img src="assets/yt-clone-architecture.png" width="650" height="400">

+## Key Components
+- **Video Processing Service:** Created using Node.js and TypeScript, leveraging FFMPEG for video processing.
+- **Frontend:** Built with Next.js, incorporating HTML and CSS to practice and improve front-end development skills.
+- **Backend:** Implemented using Firebase Functions for the Video API, handling user sign-in/sign-out and video metadata management.
+- **Storage:** Utilized Google Cloud Storage to store both raw and processed videos.
+- **Message Queue:** Employed Google Pub/Sub for asynchronous event handling, ensuring smooth video processing and upload.
+- **Deployment:** Deployed the Next.js UI and non-public video processing service on Google Cloud Run.
+- **Database:** Stored video metadata in Google Firestore.

 ## General Idea
 - Cloud Storage stores the raw and processed videos uploaded by users.